rpothin/rpothin/README.md

         <img src="https://img.shields.io/badge/-Raphael%20Pothin-red?style=flat-square&logo=YouTube&logoColor=white&link=https://www.youtube.com/channel/UCPrqWAV9Vc9FV8-gHxAfWuA" /></a>
 </p>

-### 👨‍💻 Current Occupation
+## 👨‍💻 Current Occupation

 - Continuously looking for the right balance between my personal life and all my content / open-source solutions ideas
 - Working on the v0.4.0 of the [PowerPlatform-ALM-With-GitHub-Template](https://github.com/rpothin/PowerPlatform-ALM-With-GitHub-Template) project
+- Starting a new initiative: [Power-Platform-Notebooks](https://github.com/rpothin/Power-Platform-Notebooks)

-### 📖 Learning
+## 📖 Learning

-* :family: How to be a good dad and a good husband
+- 👨‍👩‍👧‍👧 How to be a good dad and a good husband
-* :computer: Power Platform / Dynamics 365 CE / Azure / GitHub / Azure DevOps
+- 💻 Power Platform / Dynamics 365 CE / Azure / GitHub / Azure DevOps

-### 🌐 Collaboration
+## 🌐 Collaboration
 I’m open for collaboration on:

 - open source projects
 - events (as a speaker or as an organizer)
 - blog articles